 They may have been burned by not being honest in the past.
 Also, if they do look uncomfortable, then there’s your answer.

-9. What opportunities are there for development and progression?
+9. What opportunities are there for training, development, and progression?

-One of the key things that affects job satisfaction is the opportunity to learn new things.
-However long you plan on staying in the role, you’ll get more job satisfaction if you’re challenged and continually developing.
+One key factor affecting job satisfaction is the opportunity for development.
+However long you plan on staying in the role, you’ll get more job satisfaction if you’re challenged and continually learning new things.

 10. What’s your management style?

-It’s been said a thousand times before that people don’t leave companies, they leave bosses, but while this might not always be the case, there’s no avoiding the fact that your manager will have a significant impact on you .
-Make sure the way your future boss likes to work fits with you, or at least be prepared if you’ll need to adapt. ( More on the relationship with your boss here)
+It’s been said a thousand times before that people don’t leave companies; they leave bosses, but while this might not always be the case, there’s no avoiding the fact that your manager will have a significant impact on you.
+Make sure the way your future boss likes to work is a good fit, or at least be prepared if you need to adapt. ( More on the relationship with your boss here.)